The Midnight Express (professional wrestling): Dennis Condrey and Bobby Eaton (1983–1987)

 When Bobby Eaton was sent to Mid-South Wrestling under promoter Bill Watts as part of a talent trade it was decided that he should be part of the new version of the Midnight Express.
 Eaton joined with former rival Dennis Condrey under the management of Jim Cornette in this incarnation of the team.
 The Express had until this point been a group of wrestlers, but now worked exclusively as a two-man team.
 To complement "Loverboy" Dennis Condrey, Eaton was nicknamed "Beautiful Bobby", a nickname he continued using.
 The Express was first booked in a storyline with the Mid-South Tag Team champions Magnum T. A. and Mr. Wrestling II.
 The highlight of the angle saw Eaton and Condrey tarring and feathering Magnum T. A. in the middle of the ring.
 Condrey and Eaton won their first tag team championship when Mr. Wrestling II turned on Magnum T. A. and attacked him during a match, allowing The Midnight Express to walk away with the titles without much opposition.
 Collectively Dennis Condrey and Bobby Eaton held 53 tag team titles, setting the record in all of professional wrestling.
 During the Midnight's Express time in Mid-South, Wendi Richter was made an honorary member by Jim Cornette.

 With Mr. Wrestling II and Magnum T. A. splitting up, the Midnight Express needed a new team to defend their newly won title against.
 This team was The Rock 'n' Roll Express (Ricky Morton and Robert Gibson), with whom they started a long-running series of matches that would last well into the 1990s and span several wrestling promotions.
 The two Expresses had a series of matches which differed from the way tag team wrestling was presented at the time and drew attention both locally and nationally.
 The two teams feuded throughout 1984 in Mid-South Wrestling before the Midnight Express left the promotion to work elsewhere.

 The Midnight Express had a short stay in World Class Championship Wrestling in Texas where they feuded mainly with The Fantastics (Bobby Fulton and Tommy Rogers).
 When opportunities in WCCW looked to go nowhere the Midnight Express signed with Jim Crockett Promotions (JCP) in 1985, giving them national exposure through JCP's television shows that were broadcast on SuperStation TBS.
 Shortly after joining JCP, the Midnight Express reignited their feud with the Rock 'n' Roll Express from whom they won the NWA World Tag team titles in February 1986 on Superstars on the Superstation.
 Eaton and Condrey lost the titles back to the Rock 'n' Roll Express six months later.
 Besides feuding with the Rock 'n' Roll Express, Eaton and Condrey also had long-running feuds with The New Breed (Chris Champion and Sean Royal) as well as The Road Warriors (Animal and Hawk).
-The feud with the Road Warriors included a high-profile Scaffold Match at Starrcade 1986, which the Midnight Express lost and Jim Cornette famously hurting his knee when he fell off the scaffold.
+The feud with the Road Warriors included a high-profile Scaffold Match at Starrcade 1986, which the Midnight Express lost and where Jim Cornette famously hurt his knee when he fell off the scaffold.